mwpenny/gbplay/docs/_posts/2021-05-10-An-8-Bit-Idea_The-Internet-of-Game-Boys.md

 ---
 layout: post

 title: "An 8-bit Idea: The Internet of Game Boys"
+image: /images/dmg_link_cable_port.jpg
+excerpt: >-
+   After coming across an incredibly cool project involving online Game Boy multiplayer, we saw room for several improvements and lots of learning.
+   So we decided to start our own project!

-author:
+author: matt
-   name: Matt Penny
-   username: mwpenny

 date: 2021-05-10
 ---